This article contains major MCU spoilers

 Ooh, the MCU is a lot, isn’t it?
 It was always a lot, but now it’s a LOT lot.
-With the ongoing rollout of Phase 4, fans don’t just have a handful of blockbuster films to keep up with every year; there are now multiple TV shows streaming on Disney+ that introduce important new characters and corners of the Marvel Universe that interconnect with those aforementioned big budget theatrical releases.
+With the rollout of Phase Four, fans didn’t just have a handful of blockbuster films to keep up with, there were also multiple TV shows streaming on Disney+ that introduced important new characters and corners of the Marvel Universe that interconnected with big budget theatrical releases.

 It’s been a gamble for Marvel Studios, who first properly tested audience reactions with the release of Doctor Strange in the Multiverse of Madness in the first half of 2022.
 Fully understanding the plot of the Benedict Cumberbatch-led sequel meant you really had to have seen WandaVision on Disney+, and in the next batch of MCU movies, characters and stories from other shows will be important, too.